- ABMS Certification:

 - Clinical Practice:

-- Prostate Cancer, Thyroid Cancer, Brachytherapy, Cardiac Positron Emission Tomography (PET), PET Scan: Positron Emission Tomography, Nuclear Medicine, Lutathera
+- Prostate Cancer Treatment, Thyroid Cancer, Brachytherapy, Cardiac Positron Emission Tomography (PET), PET Scan: Positron Emission Tomography, Nuclear Medicine, Lutathera, Xofigo

 Lale Kostakoglu Shields, MD, MPH, is a professor of radiology and medical imaging at UVA, where she is director of the Division of Nuclear Medicine.
 Before arriving at UVA, she was a professor of radiology and chief of nuclear medicine and molecular imaging at the Icahn School of Medicine at Mount Sinai in New York City.